Ratizux/homelab-containerfile/postgresql-playground/README.md

 podman create --name pgadmin -e PGADMIN_DEFAULT_EMAIL=[Email] -e PGADMIN_DEFAULT_PASSWORD=[Password] --pod postgres pgadmin4
 ```

-We abuse privileged account `postgres` here because this configuration is indented for learning basic feature of PostgreSQL.
+Privileged account `postgres` is used here because this configuration is indented for learning basic feature of PostgreSQL.

 Do NOT use this configuration for serious business.